tranquilinho/sysman/README.md

 # Archive

-Branch 'old' contains some ancient scripts (like iSCSI NAS integration, that may still be useful)
+Branch 'old' contains some ancient scripts (like iSCSI NAS integration, DRBD management... that may still be useful)